venturefund-archive/portal-telemedicina-central-database/README.md

 ## Requirements

-to run the FHIR server - Docker Container you must have Docker installed on you computer
+To run the FHIR server - Docker Container you must have **Docker** installed on you computer

 ## Getting Started

-to run the application just run:  docker run --rm -p 3000:3000 fhirbase/fhirbase:latest
+to run the application just run:  **docker run --rm -p 3000:3000 fhirbase/fhirbase:latest**

 ## Usage Statistics